denfromufa/pyorcy/README.rst

 #.
 Launch the automatic compilation, triggered by a function decorator.

-Check the examples: test.py and compute.py for a quick understanding the mechanism.
+Check the examples: ``test.py`` and ``compute.py`` for a quick understanding the mechanism.

+Note that pyorcy provides a decorator mechanism which is similar to what numba offers.

 Mechanism
 ---------